 The long term trend in production levels throughout the history of the fishery for Jack Mackerel is likely the result of a combination of changes in fish availability/abundance and market/economic factors.
 However, the potential effects of fishing on abundance and population structure are poorly understood.
-Several authors have documented large inter-annual variability in oceanographic conditions in the southern part of the east Australia current (e.g. Harris et al. 1992, Young et al. 1993, McLeod et al. 2012), which may contribute to changes in relative abundance of surface schools of small pelagic species such as Jack Mackerel and their availability to the fishery.
-It has been suggested that the apparent shift from Jack Mackerel to Redbait as the dominant small pelagic fish in this region during the 1990s, was a result of a decline in the abundance of Jack Mackerel due to environmentally-mediated changes in the composition of the plankton assemblage (i.e. food availability; Harris et al. 1992, Young et al. 1993, McLeod et al. 2012).
+Several authors have documented large inter-annual variability in oceanographic conditions in the southern part of the East Australian Current (e.g. Harris et al. 1992, Young et al. 1993, McLeod et al. 2012), which may contribute to changes in relative abundance of surface schools of small pelagic species such as Jack Mackerel and their availability to the fishery.
+The apparent shift from Jack Mackerel to Redbait as the dominant small pelagic fish in this region during the 1990s may have resulted from changes in food availability cause by environmentally-driven changes in the composition of the plankton assemblage (Harris et al. 1992, Young et al. 1993, McLeod et al. 2012).